17 Surprising Things I Learned in 8 Years of Marriage

 Instead of crying and begging for him not to follow through with the threats, I just agreed with him.
 “Okay, I’ll go back to work.”
 And after the next threat “Okay, I know I never needed the Porsche.”

-The more I agreed, the more irritated he became.
-I remained calm and agreeable.
 Instinctively, for the first time in years, I just knew he was blowing off steam.
 If I argued, it would give him more fuel to continue the fight, but not actually talk about what was going on.
 So, I didn’t give him fuel.
 Instead, I kept the level of aggravation low and didn’t give him reason to raise his voice or elevate the issue at hand.

 He shut down, sat at his computer quietly, and wouldn’t speak again until the children went to bed.
 Then, he told me he was surprised that I didn’t fight him … and that it made him mad and he felt powerless.

-In September, we celebrated 8 years of marriage.
-Can I share what marriage has taught me in those 8 years?
+In September 2024, we will celebrate 15 years, and I want to share the marriage lessons I’ve learned over time.
 I’d love to know what you’ve learned through your own marriages or if any of these marriage lessons can help your own marriage.

 1. I didn’t know anything about real love until I was married